-It has only been possible to carry out one interview with a resident of this group home.
-She explains that she would prefer to live in independent housing and that she is not happy about living in the group home:
+A resident of this group home explains that she would prefer to live in independent housing and that she is not happy about living in the group home:

 Interviewer: "How do you feel about living here?"
 Interviewee: "It is not good.
 It is not."
 Interviewer: "How?"
 Interviewee: "Because then visitors come here in the morning.
 They drink.
 They make noice.
 I cannot be healthy here, not really.
 So, I would like to move."
 Interviewer: "Where would you like to move to?"
-Interviewee: "I would like to move to a flat." (...)
+Interviewee: "I would like to move to a flat."

 Interviewer: "So, there is a lot of drinking going on?"

 Interviewee: "Yes, there is.
 I get weak, you know, from drinking.
 Then the guests come.
 They drink.
 It is better to control that yourself...".

 Interviewer: "Yeah?"

 Interviewee: "It gets all full and then they argue, and...[the interviewee makes a deep sigh]..."
-Interviewer: "So living here is not what you would like - you would like to come out and live in vour own flat?"
+Interviewer: "So living here is not what you would like - you would like to come out and live in your own flat?"

 Interviewee: "Yes.
 Or I go crazy.

 Interviewer: "Have you talked to the staff about this.
 Is this something they know?"